sebvannistel/PolyglotSubs-Kodi/README.md

 ## What's New in this Fork?

-This fork introduces the `SubtitlecatMod`, which integrates [Subtitlecat.com](https://www.subtitlecat.com) as a subtitle service.
+This fork integrates [Subtitlecat.com](https://www.subtitlecat.com) as a subtitle service.
 The main changes are within the `a4kSubtitles/services/subtitlecat.py` file, enabling:
 *   Direct searching and downloading of subtitles from Subtitlecat.
 *   Automated requests for server-side translation of subtitles if a direct match for your language isn't immediately available.
 The addon will then wait for the translation to complete and download the subtitle.
 *   Robust URL handling and parsing tailored for Subtitlecat.